Take Five: Adios summer By Reuters - Up News Info

 4/ STILL TRANSITORY?

-A slew of preliminary inflation data will enliven the coming week in the euro zone.
-Germany and Spain kick off the series on Monday, while on Tuesday “flash” August euro zone inflation is expected to show a 2.5% year-on-year rise versus 2.2% in July.
+A slew of preliminary inflation data will enliven this week in the euro zone.
+Germany and Spain kick off the series on Monday, while on Tuesday “flash” August euro zone inflation is expected to show a 2.8% year-on-year rise versus 2.2% in July.

 Like many other major central banks, the European Central Bank believes rising inflation is transitory and the long-term outlook remains subdued.
 But with supply disruptions, exacerbated by the Delta surge, adding to upward price pressures, inflation could prove stickier than anticipated.